DKhalaf/IT-Technology-Network/README.md

 # IT-Technology-Network
-This folder contains different projects and configurations
+This folder contains different projects done on Juniper devices such as vSRX routers.